Tornado Warning issued for Delaware, Montgomery, Philadelphia by NWS - NewsBreak

 Tornado Warning issued for Delaware, Montgomery, Philadelphia by NWS

-Effective: 2021-09-01 17:23:00 EDT Expires: 2021-09-01 17:45:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-09-01 17:15:00 EDT Expires: 2021-09-01 17:45:00 EDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Torrential rainfall is occurring with this storm, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Delaware; Montgomery; Philadelphia A TORNADO WARNING REMAINS IN EFFECT UNTIL 545 PM EDT FOR SOUTHEASTERN MONTGOMERY...NORTHWESTERN PHILADELPHIA AND NORTHEASTERN DELAWARE COUNTIES At 522 PM EDT, a severe thunderstorm capable of producing a tornado was located over East Lansdowne, or near Philadelphia, moving northeast at 45 mph.
+Target Area: Delaware; Montgomery; Philadelphia The National Weather Service in Mount Holly NJ has issued a * Tornado Warning for Southeastern Montgomery County in southeastern Pennsylvania Philadelphia County in southeastern Pennsylvania Eastern Delaware County in southeastern Pennsylvania * Until 545 PM EDT. * At 515 PM EDT, a severe thunderstorm capable of producing a tornado was located over Folcroft, or 10 miles west of Gloucester City, moving northeast at 50 mph.
 HAZARD...Tornado.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely.
-Locations impacted include Philadelphia, Norristown, East Norriton, Yeadon, Conshohocken, Jenkintown, Narberth, East Lansdowne, Rockledge, Morris Park, Germantown, Bryn Mawr, Trout Lake, Radnor Township, Broomall, Plymouth Meeting, Roxborough, Chestnut Hill, Drexel Hill and Darby Township.
+Tree damage is likely. * Locations impacted include Philadelphia, Norristown, Chester, East Norriton, Yeadon, Conshohocken, Folcroft, Swarthmore, Jenkintown, Narberth, East Lansdowne, Rockledge, Wissinoming, Darby Township, Morris Park, Bryn Mawr, Trout Lake, Tacony, Broomall and Kensington.
 This includes the following highways Pennsylvania Turnpike between mile markers 331 and 337.
 Northeast Extension between mile markers 21 and 22.
-Interstate 76 in Pennsylvania between mile markers 330 and 343.
-Interstate 476 in Pennsylvania between mile markers 5 and 19.
+Interstate 95 in Pennsylvania between mile markers 5 and 10, and between mile markers 21 and 29.
+Interstate 76 in Pennsylvania between mile markers 330 and 348.
+Interstate 676 in Pennsylvania between mile markers 0 and 1.
+Interstate 476 in Pennsylvania between mile markers 0 and 19.
 TORNADO...RADAR INDICATED MAX HAIL SIZE...<.75 INalerts.weather.gov

 Comments / 0